Ensemble Methods Tutorial

 The training dataset is divided into training and validation data.

 The training dataset is fitted to the model.

 Predictions on tests and validations sets are made.

 The validation set and its forecasts act new features of a new model.

 This model is used for final predictions on the test set.

 The bagging method involves combining of various models to get a generalized result.
 In the case of running models parallel, what will happen if all models are created on the same set of data?
 They will give almost the same output, as they are getting the same input.
 So, it will affect the overall accuracy and performance of the model.

 This problem can be solved by this technique which is ‘bagging’.
 It is also called ‘bootstrapping’.
 Bootstrapping is a sampling technique in which subsets of observations from the original dataset are generated.
 Bagging, which is also called as Bootstrap Aggregating, uses these subsets (bags) to get a fair idea of the distribution (complete set).
 The subsets created for bagging may be small compared to the original set.

-Original data set is divided into multiple datasets, by selecting observations with replacement.
+The original data set is divided into multiple datasets, by selecting observations with replacement.

 The final predictions are the result of joining the forecasts from all the models.